aerogear/aerogear-ios-http/README.md

 3. open AeroGearHttp.xcworkspace

 ## Adding the library to your project
 To add the library in your project, you can either use [Cocoapods](http://cocoapods.org) or simply drag the library in your project.
-See the respective sections below for instructions
+See the respective sections below for instructions.

 ### Using [Cocoapods](http://cocoapods.org)
 At this time, Cocoapods support for Swift frameworks is supported in a [pre-release](http://blog.cocoapods.org/Pod-Authors-Guide-to-CocoaPods-Frameworks/).
+In your ```Podfile``` add:

 ```
 pod 'AeroGearHttp'